ezraroi/Human-AI-Collab/output/concepts.md

 ### What Functional Thirdness Is Not
 - Not a mechanism (FA is a mechanism; FT is the condition FA contributes to)
 - Not co-creation between two subjectivities (the AI contributes constraint, not meaning)
-- **Not dependent on Journal or Time to open within a live exchange** (those belong to the Tetrad’s diachronic architecture for transformation/compounding)
+- Not dependent on Journal or Time to open within a live exchange (those belong to the Tetrad’s diachronic architecture for **stabilization, re-entry, and durable accumulation**—**required when Identity Stakes / RML completion are in scope**)
 - Not something the AI “does” or “performs”

 ### System Role